KONRADS098/markdown-blog/content/thoughts/context-engineering-series/02-the-stack/index.md

 <div class="tldr">
 <strong>TLDR:</strong> Context engineering has three layers: <mark>retrieval</mark> (find relevant content), <mark>ranking</mark> (surface high-signal content first), and <mark>pruning</mark> (remove noise).
 Load context based on certainty. <mark>Front-load</mark> when probability is high, <mark>lazy-load</mark> when uncertain. <mark>ReAct prompting</mark> succeeds because it lazy-loads signal on-demand.
 </div>

-> This is part 2 of a series on context engineering.
-Start with [Signal Is the Bottleneck](/thoughts/context-engineering-series/01-signal-bottleneck/) or jump to [Start Simple: Why Single Agents Win](/thoughts/context-engineering-series/03-start-simple/).

 Context engineering is about extracting <mark>signal</mark> from noise.
 Signal is task-relevant information.
 Context is everything loaded into the agent's window.